This beret knitting pattern will knit up quickly and the finished item will definitely keep you looking stylish.

 I designed three berets as part of my new Outlander Collection inspired by the clan Mackenzie.

-This beret has been knit with Aran/Worsted/10 Ply yarn and has a really good fit.
+This beret has been knit with Aran weight yarn/Worsted weight yarn/10 Ply yarn and has a good fit.

-Just enough slouch but also really stylish to wear!
+Just enough slouch but also really stylish to wear on a wintry day!

 Knitted Beret Pattern Straight Needles

-The beret was knit flat – back and forth on straight needles.
+The slouchy beret was knit flat – back and forth on straight needles.

 It is then seamed using an invisible seam, I used the mattress stitch.

 This hides the seam so you can’t see it at all, only on the inside.

 The hat is really easy for anyone who is new to knitting and wants to make something amazing for themselves or to gift!